-Input: An n-vertex graph G = (V, E) of maximum degree D, represented as the adjacency list for each vertex.
+Input: An n-vertex graph G = (V, E) of maximum degree D, represented such that one has direct access to the j-th neighbor of a vertex.

 Definition: A matching is a set of edges that are incident to distinct vertices.